Higashi Honganji Temple 東本願寺

 A long-influential spiritual center

-Unlike many sightseeing locations, Higashi Hongan-ji Temple is still an influential place in modern religious practices.
-It is located just to the east of another spot of interest, Nishi Hongan-ji Temple.
-Just as their names suggest, they were affiliated until the then-ruler of Japan Tokugawa Ieyasu split them into east (higashi) and west (nishi) sects, because he was afraid that their political power would grow too great.
+Unlike many sightseeing locations, Higashi Honganji Temple is still an influential place in modern religious practices, situated just east of another spot of interest, Nishi Honganji Temple.
+They functioned as a single temple complex, in fact, until shogun Tokugawa Ieyasu split them into east (higashi) and west (nishi) because he was afraid that as a single entity, their political power would grow too great.

-Higashi Hongan-ji is near two metro stations and a bus stop.
-From JR Kyoto Station , the temple is a seven-minute walk.
-From Gojo Station on the Karasuma Subway Line, it's a five-minute walk.
-Alternatively, take a bus to Karasuma Shichijo Bus Stop; the temple is only one minute away on foot.
+Higashi Honganji is near two metro stations and a bus stop.
+From Kyoto Station , the temple is a seven-minute walk.
+From Gojo Station on the Karasuma Subway Line, it is a five-minute walk.
+Alternatively, take a bus to Karasuma Shichijo bus stop; the temple is only a minute away on foot.

 Each temple has its own highlights and interesting features.
-Like Nishi Hongan-ji, Higashi Hongan-ji has two very large halls.
-The slightly larger one, Goeido Hall, is the largest wooden structure in Kyoto.
+Like Nishi Honganji Temple, Higashi Honganji Temple has two very large halls.
+The slightly larger one, Goeido Hall, is one of the largest wooden structures in the world.

-Located a few blocks east is a small garden, Shosei-en.
-This garden is used as a detached residence for the temple and is open to the public.
-This garden is lovely in all seasons and is usually less crowded than other gardens in the region.
-Entry fee includes an illustrated guide to the garden, which makes a wonderful keepsake.
+Located a few blocks east is a famous garden, Shoseien.
+The site was once a detached residence for the temple, but is now open to the public.
+Shoseien is lovely in all seasons and was designated a national scenic temple garden in 1936.
+The entry fee includes an illustrated guide to Shoseien, which makes a wonderful keepsake.

-While the two temples are similar, a few points distinguish Higashi Hongan-ji from Nishi Hongan-ji.
-Located to the east, Higashi Hongan-ji Temple is younger and has larger wooden halls.
-This temple also has a garden separate from the temple grounds.
+While the two temples are similar, a few points distinguish Higashi Honganji Temple from its western counterpart.
+Located to the east, it was built 11 years after the Nishi Honganji complex and has larger wooden halls.
+Higashi Honganji also has a garden separate from the main grounds.